nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Dispatcher

 The `TodoDispatcher` subcomponent implements the `Dispatcher` interface, which defines a single `dispatch` function.
-The dispatch function simply maps the provided `ParseResult` object to the correct command class, instantiates a new instance of it then returns it to the caller.
+The dispatch function simply tries to find the command that has matching name to the user input, instantiates and returns a new instance of the command.

 #### Command